People with hereditary spastic paraparesis have exaggerated reflexes, cramps, and spasms, making walking difficult.

 Usually, symptoms continue to slowly worsen, but sometimes they level off after adolescence.
 Life span is not affected.

-Blood tests (genetic testing) are sometimes done to check for the genes that cause the disorder.
+Blood tests to check for the genes that cause the disorder (genetic testing) are sometimes done.

-Treatment of hereditary spastic paraparesis focuses on relieving symptoms.
+Treatment of all forms of hereditary spastic paraparesis focuses on relieving symptoms.

 Physical therapy and exercise can help maintain mobility and muscle strength, improve range of motion and endurance, reduce fatigue, and prevent cramps and spasms.